apache/spark/BREEZE.rst

   ####################################################################################################

-  Detailed usage for command: generate-requirements
+  Detailed usage for command: generate-constraints

-  breeze generate-requirements [FLAGS]
+  breeze generate-constraints [FLAGS]

-        Generates pinned requirements from setup.py.
-Those requirements are generated in requirements directory - separately for different python version.
-Those requirements are used to run CI builds as well as run repeatable production image builds.
-You can use those requirements to predictably install released Airflow versions.
-You should run it always after you update setup.py.
+        Generates pinned constraint files from setup.py.
+Those files are generated in files folder
+        - separate files for different python version.
+Those constraint files when pushed to orphan constraint-master and constraint-1-10 branches are used to generate repeatable CI builds as well as run repeatable production image builds.
+You can use those constraints to predictably install released Airflow versions.
+This is mainly used to test the constraint generation - constraints are pushed to the orphan branches by a successful scheduled CRON job in CI automatically.

   Flags: